Hizaguru/ITKST56EN25K1-mini-project/README.md

-📜 README.md - User Management System Monorepo
+📜 README.md - ITKST56EN25K1-mini-project

-# 🚀 User Management System - Monorepo
+# 🚀 ITKST56EN25K1-mini-project

 Welcome to the **ITKST56EN25K1-mini-project**, a full-stack application that integrates authentication, user management, and security testing into a single monorepo.